shibdib/Keepstar/README.md

 - PHP7
 - Webserver (Apache/NGINX/Whatever You're Comfortable With)
 - A domain name is highly recommended
-- An EVE Online Omega Account (Required to make an application)
+- An EVE Online Omega Account (Required to make the application, alphas can still use it)

 Install
 -